 Tips on picking a college, checklists for juniors and seniors, college tour tips and more.

-March can be a stressful month for families of high school seniors with the acceptances and rejections piling up but still no word from the top choice school.
-Plus accepted students tours need to be scheduled, financial aid packages must be compared and income taxes have to be completed so the FAFSA file can be closed.
+March can be a stressful month for families of high school seniors with the acceptances and rejections piling up but still no word from their top choice school.
+Plus accepted students tours need to be scheduled and financial aid packages must be compared.

 For parents of high school juniors, SAT and ACT test prep programs are underway, some campus visits might be planned and your teen is complaining that all you want to talk about is college.

 To help all of you through, here are answers to some of your questions and other useful information.

 Advising your high school senior Start with this March college checklist for seniors by guidance counselor Christine L. Pluta on the New York Times’ “The Choice” blog.

 As a family, read this post about what NOT to consider when choosing a college by Lia Lenart on USA Today.